Kempe equivalence of almost bipartite graphs: Conclusion

 \section{Conclusion}

 The Kempe equivalence of colorings of graphs is an important concept in many ways.
 Since every two colorings of any bipartite graph are Kempe equivalent, it is a natural problem whether given two colorings of an {\it almost} bipartite graph are Kempe equivalent or not.
 So we consider the Kempe equivalence of $B+E_{\ell}$ graphs, and in particular, we propose a conjecture of interest stating that every two $k$-colorings of any $(k-1)$-colorable $B+E_{\ell}$ graph with $k \geq 4$ and $\ell < \binom{k}{2}$ are Kempe equivalent (Conjecture~\ref{conj:main}).
-Throughout this paper, we show several non-trivial partial solutions and the sharpness of the conjecture.
+This conjecture is more lately disproved for $k \geq 8$ by Cranston and Feghali~\cite{cranston2023kempe}, but the conjecture is possibly true for small $k$.
+Throughout this paper, we show several non-trivial partial solutions for small $k$ and the sharpness of the conjecture.
 In particular, the assumption of Theorem~\ref{thm:main} needs to prove the theorem by induction on $k$.
-To prove Conjecture~\ref{conj:main}, we probably need to find a new proof method without induction on $k$.
+To prove Conjecture~\ref{conj:main} for $k \in \{6,7\}$, we probably need to find a new proof method without induction on $k$.
 Moreover, we also conjecture that every two 4-colorings of any 4-critical graph are Kempe equivalent (Conjecture~\ref{conj:4cri}), and our results are also partial solutions of this conjecture.
 However, each of our proofs does not use the 4-criticality of graphs.
 Therefore, we strongly believe that we can prove the Kempe equivalence of 4-colorings of 4-critical graphs as the planar case by combining the 4-criticality and several ideas that we have not found yet.